A perfect day trip from London

 The Cafes at Hampton Court Palace

 There are a few places for a drink and a bite to eat around the Palace grounds.
 We stopped off at the Privy Kitchens cafe, which is located right by the Chapel, and had a coffee before braving the gardens in the chilly January winds.
-They had the most amazing looking pies with mash (pies were apparently one of Henry VIII’s favourite foods so this seemed very appropriate) as well as sandwiches, cakes and kids lunch boxes.
+They had the most amazing looking pies with mash.
+Pies were apparently one of Henry VIII’s favourite foods so this seemed very appropriate.
+As well as sandwiches, cakes and kids lunch boxes which were also on offer.
 They even had wine and beer if you fancied a beverage to warm you rather than a hot drink!

 The Fountain Court cafe is only open in the summer months, but does afternoon tea, lunches and cakes with outdoor seating available, which looks lovely.